-A student is responsible for informing the school that they have a disability and need an academic adjustments or accommodations.
+A student is responsible for informing the school that they have a disability and need academic adjustment(s) or accommodation(s).
 Pinnacle Career Institute is not required to identify a student as having a disability or to assess their needs.

-Students interested in receiving academic accommodations and/or support services must contact the school's ADA Specialist, the VP of Academics.
-To receive academic accommodations, students must first provide the school's ADA Specialist with appropriate documentation of their disability.
+Students interested in receiving academic accommodations and/or support services must contact the school's ADA Specialist/Vice President of Academics & Career Pathways.
+To receive academic accommodations, students must first provide the school's ADA Specialist/Vice President of Academics & Career Pathways with appropriate documentation of their disability.
 A request can be made at any time during the students' academic tenure; however, proper protocol must be followed.

 Pinnacle Career Institute complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 regarding students with disabilities.
-Any student who needs accommodations should inform their admissions coordinator when enrolling, their instructor or VP of Academics at the beginning of the class that he/she will be requesting accommodations for.
-They will then be referred to contact the ADA Specialist to schedule an appointment to discuss and request academic accommodation services.
+Any student who needs accommodations should inform their admissions coordinator when enrolling, their instructor or Vice President of Academics & Career Pathways at the beginning of the class that he/she will be requesting accommodations for.
+They will then be referred to contact the ADA Specialist/Vice President of Academics & Career Pathways to schedule an appointment to discuss and request accommodation services.
 If academic accommodations are approved, this will be documented and sent to the instructor.

 Pinnacle Career Institute is not required to provide any testing or evaluation for documentation of learning or other disabilities and does not do so.
 The cost for documentation is borne by the student.
-The school's ADA Specialist reserves the right to request additional information should the documentation provided be insufficient in diagnosing and describing the disability or in providing enough information to determine academic accommodations.
-Furthermore, the school is not responsible for ensuring academic accommodations for students who identify themselves only to faculty and have not identified themselves directly through the ADA Specialist.
+The school's ADA Specialist/Vice President of Academics & Career Pathways reserves the right to request additional information should the documentation provided be insufficient in diagnosing and describing the disability or in providing enough information to determine academic accommodations.
+Furthermore, the school is not responsible for ensuring academic accommodations for students who identify themselves only to faculty and have not identified themselves directly through the ADA Specialist/Vice President of Academics & Career Pathways.